yzy0014/yzy0014.github.io/_pages/blogs.md

 ---

 <iframe src="/assets/images/yy/T32-slides.pdf" width="100%" height="600px" allowfullscreen></iframe>
-<span style="font-family:Times New Roman; font-size:0.75em;"> This is a copy of the T32 interview talk that I gave in July 2024. </span>
+<span style="font-family:Times New Roman; font-size:0.75em;"> This is a copy of the T32 interview talk that I gave in July 2024.
+If it does not display properly, you may <a href="/assets/images/yy/T32-slides.pdf" download>download it here</a>.</span>

 <!--